Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 ### Save the Model

 Once you're satisfied with the trained model, you can save its parameters to Blob for future reference.
 You can also save the performance metrics to DocumentDB.
-To do these, open a command window and run the following commands:
+To do these, open a command window and run the following commands (use **source activate cntk-py35** instead of **activate cntk-py35** if you are using a Linux DSVM):

 ```bash
 cd <path-to-technical_deployment\data_management-folder>